CSauka/disaster_response/README.md

-# disaster_response
+# Disaster Response Pipeline
-Project Disaster Response Pipeline for Udacity Data Science class
+Project for Data Science class at Udacity